 Retiring through ill health

-If you retire through ill health, as long as you aren’t already taking your Age65 benefits, you’ll get the pension and lump sum you’ve built up so far, including the actual value of your Cash Balance fund (i.e. not reduced to reflect early payment) – get in touch with us to find out more.
+If you retire through ill health, as long as you aren’t already taking your Age65 benefits, you’ll get the pension and lump sum you’ve built up so far, including the actual value of your Cash Balance fund (i.e. not reduced to reflect early payment) – get in touch with the Pensions Service Centre to find out more (contact details below).

 In addition, you may receive extra payments from the Company – please contact your HR Service Centre to find out more.